legas7/p-engine/README.md

 ## Testing
 Basic use cases are covered by rust (unit) tests.
-Bigger rust test suite was not implemented due to time constraints, but is a must in a production system.

 File IO was tested on minimal sample to make sure csv parsing works.

-## Improvements

-### Concurency
-Currently program operates on two tokio tasks.
-One is responsible reading (streaming) transactions from file.
-Second is doing main processing loop inside `ProcessorImpl` struct.

-Program can be scaled horizontally by implementing e.g. `Balancer` component that would create pool of `ProcessorImpl` instances and forward user's transaction always to the same instance.

-There is no limit on how many transaction streams or processing loops can be spawned.